FORT SUMTER 1861 by Albert Castel

 Reprinted and sold by Eastern Acorn Press through the National Park Service.

-This is a readable and quite thorough history of the events leading up the famous Firing upon Fort Sumter.
-The best feature of the small book (fifty 8 1/2 x 11 inch pages) is that it doesn't just tell about Fort Sumter, but also about Fort Pickens.
+Fort Sumter 1861 is a readable and quite thorough history of the events leading up the famous Firing upon Fort Sumter.
+The best feature of the small book (fifty 8 1/2 x 11 inch pages) is that it doesn't just tell about Fort Sumter in South Carolina, but also about Fort Pickens in Florida.
 The book details how Sumter was part of a larger policy.
 Most histories separate the two of them and that is a mistake.

 The book also describes the duplicitous actions of Secretary of State William Seward throughout the affair.
 Seward seriously doubted the abilities of President Lincoln and tried to conduct his own private negotiations with South Carolina to end the crisis.
 On top of that, he countermanded some of Lincoln's own directives when it came to relieving Fort Sumter.